moyano83/Spring-In-Action/README.md

 #### Configuring a data source
 Although you could explicitly configure your own DataSource bean, that’s usually unnecessary.
 Spring Boot can even figure it out the JDBC driver class from the structure of the database URL.
-The DataSource bean will be pooled using Tomcat’s JDBC connection pool if it’s avail- able on the classpath.
+The DataSource bean will be pooled using Tomcat’s JDBC connection pool if it’s available on the classpath.
 If not, Spring Boot looks for and uses one of these other connection pool implementations on the classpath (HikariCP and Commons DBCP 2).
 With spring boot, you can specify the database initialization scripts to run when the application starts: